autocrypt/autocrypt/doc/level1.rst

 Autocrypt Internal State
 ++++++++++++++++++++++++

-An Autocrypt client needs to associate information with the accounts it controls and the peers it communicates with.
+An Autocrypt MUA needs to associate information with the accounts it controls and the peers it communicates with.

 .. _peer-state: